Canon 1D Mark II vs Nikon D2Xs

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the D2Xs was followed by the Nikon D3X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1D Mark II and D2Xs can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Nikon D2Xs Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II or the Nikon D2Xs – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.